andreasWallner/recipe-markdown/README.md

 Wait phases are steps in the recipe that primarily contain of waiting.
 Furthermore, the recipe can be separated into different parts.

-Currently metadata may contain
+Currently metadata may contain the following tags:
-- title / name
+- !title (name of the recipe)
-- size (how many people can you feed)
+- !size (how many people can you feed)
-- author (writer of the recipe)
+- !author (writer of the recipe)
-- source (original source of the recipe)
+- !source (original source of the recipe)
-- images

-For tag names have a look at the example below.
+- !img (on-disk image file; one image per !img tag)

 Metadata is written with a leading '!', followed by the type of metadata, a colon and the value.
 After the first metadata line, all lines that can not be interpreted as anything else will also be considered metadata.
-A '!' also has to be used to mark the begin of a new recipe (since the metadata has to be at the beginning of the recipe, the first metadata line is sufficient for this).
+A '!' also has to be used to mark the beginning of a new recipe (since the metadata has to be at the beginning of the recipe, the first metadata line is sufficient for this).